FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 - In the response to the first POST (1.) you will receive a `contactID`.
 This `contactID` must be used to create a claim (2.).
 - In the response to the second POST (2.) you will receive a `claimID`.
 - You may want to save both `contactID` and `claimID`s to your record system if you wish to push more data into FinLegal or if you need to track activity completion by the claimant (via e.g. webhooks or GTM).
-- The `claimId` can also be identified using the following API endpoints:
+- The `contactId` can also be identified using the following API endpoints:

 * `GET /funnel/v2/contacts/by-email/{email}`
 * `GET /funnel/v2/contacts/by-phone/{phone}`